FAMILY SERVICES – A Family of Families

 Connecting parent to parent and teen to teen.

 The Peer to Peer support program at Jacob’s Heart creates a family of families and offers families connections to other families dealing with similar challenges of a life-threatening cancer diagnosis or the loss of a child to cancer or other circumstances.
 Parents meet to talk, and share challenges, triumphs and tears.
 As one parent put it, “I learned more from talking with other parents than I did from my doctors.”

 Jacob’s Heart is training and supporting a team of parents who have the experience and expertise to act as Parent Guides to other VIPs – Very Important Parents.

 Being a teenager with cancer is profoundly different from being a small child diagnosed with cancer.
 Teens with cancer need their own kind of support.
-Teens enduring cancer and high school are able to advise the Board of Directors at Jacob’s Heart through the Teen Advisory Group, affectionately known as the TAG Team and connect with one another by participating in their own activities.
+High-school-aged teens enduring cancer are able to advise the Board of Directors at Jacob’s Heart through the Teen Advisory Group, affectionately known as the TAG Team, and connect with one another by participating in specialized activities.

 TEEN SUPPORT VIDEO

 Day to day support throughout the course of treatment.

 Jacob’s Heart offers financial assistance to families experiencing hardships due to the child’s illness.
 We offer coordination and referrals for transportation, help with groceries, gas and other emergency needs.

 The Financial Assistance program addresses the financial stressors associated with pediatric cancer.
 Direct financial assistance supports families dealing with long hospital stays and getting to and from distant hospitals with gas and/or grocery cards.
 Emergency financial assistance is available upon request to assist with household bills, groceries, medical prescriptions and, when necessary, funerals or memorials.